Picasa: Hello

 Hello by Google's Picasa was a free computer program that enabled users to send images across the Internet and publish them to their blogs.
 It was similar to an instant messaging program because it allowed users to send text, but Hello focused on digital photographs.
 Users could opt to view the same pictures as their friends in real-time.
 One of the advantages claimed at the website is that photos could be shared through firewalls.

 The service was canceled at the end of 2006, and users were instructed to try the Picasa "Blog This" functionality for uploading pictures to their blogs.

 According to the official website, the Hello project was shut down on May 15, 2008.

 Discontinuation

 On February 12, 2016, Google announced that the Picasa desktop application would be discontinued on March 15, 2016, followed by the closure of the Picasa Web Albums service on May 1, 2016.
 Google stated that the primary reason for retiring Picasa was that it wanted to focus its efforts "entirely on a single photos service" the cross-platform, web-based Google Photos.
-While support for the desktop version of Picasa is ending, Google has stated that users who have downloaded the software, or who choose to download it prior to the March 15th deadline will still be able to use its functionality, albeit with no support from Google.
+While support for the desktop version of Picasa ended, Google stated that users who downloaded the software, or who chose to download it prior to the March 15th deadline could still be able to use its functionality, albeit with no support from Google.